The Sustainability Tracker Methodology

 What we’re actually measuring

-At its core, Sustainability Tracker isn’t trying to reduce sustainability to a single score.
+Sustainability Tracker doesn’t reduce sustainability to a single score.

 Instead, it captures how a brand approaches sustainability across the areas that matter most, from how products are made to how businesses operate behind the scenes.